 We even encounter a mid-run rangers station with a heavenly cold Pepsi Zero, and we’ve been chasing that dragon ever since.
 No beverage has ever tasted as good as that sweet carbonated goodness in the middle of an oppressively sweaty run.
 It even beat out the mango slushy we shared at the end of the run.

 On day two, we rise in Missouri, and the experience of the run sounds similar to the state name.
 The trail is minimally maintained, but we lack alternatives this time around.
 We slosh through spongy land and creek crossings, hunt for a vanishing trail, wobble on off-kilter terrain, and search for any opportunity to refresh our rapidly dwindling water stores.
 At one point, we encounter a ranger station without water fountains.
-Fortunately, the ranger on duty lets us hop behind to counter to fill our flasks with her water cooler.
+Fortunately, the ranger on duty lets us hop behind the counter to fill our flasks with her water cooler.
 Even so, we finish dehydrated, with a heel blister and more than ten ticks.
-The muscles around my ankles are thrashed, to me, it’s a good thing.
+The muscles around my ankles are thrashed.
+To me, it’s a good thing.
 The taper is on, and now is an opportunity to allow my muscles to heal and, hopefully, strengthen for race day.

 My dreams, on the other hand, will be haunted by the specters of ticks for weeks to come.